 The purpose of these notes is to provide a quick introduction to R, particularly as a tool for fitting linear and generalized linear models.
 The notes originated in a 1992 handout introducing S-Plus, but have been substantially rewritten to target R using R Studio.

 R is a powerful environment for statistical computing which runs on several platforms.
 These notes are written specially for users running the Windows version, but most of the material applies to the Mac and Linux versions as well.

 R was designed to be ‘not unlike’ the S language developed by John Chambers and others at Bell Labs.
-A commercial version of S with additional features was developed and marketed as S-Plus by Statistical Sciences, which later became Insightful and is now TIBCO Spotfire.
-R and S-Plus can best be viewed as two implementations of the same underlying S language.
+A commercial version of S with additional features was developed and marketed as S-Plus by Statistical Sciences, eventually becoming part of TIBCO Spotfire.
+You can view R and S-Plus as alternative implementations of the same underlying S language.
 The modern R implementation, however, is by far the most popular.

 These notes are organized in several sections, covering getting started, reading data, fitting linear models, and fitting generalized linear models.
 I close with a few pointers and references on where to go from here.
 I have tried to introduce key features of R as they are needed by students in my statistics classes.
 As a result, I often postpone (or altogether omit) discussion of some of the more powerful features of R as a programming language.

 S was first introduced by Becker and Chambers (1984) in what’s known as the ‘brown’ book.
 The new S language was described by Becker, Chambers and Wilks (1988) in the ‘blue’ book.
 Chambers and Hastie (1992) edited a book discussing statistical modeling in S, called the ‘white’ book.
 The latest version of the S language is described by Chambers (1998) in the ‘green’ book, but R is largely an implementation of the versions documented in the blue and white books.
-Chamber’s (2008, 2016) latest books focus on Programming with R.
+Chamber’s latest books, Chambers (2008) and Chambers (2016), focus on programming with R.

-Venables and Ripley (1994, 1997, 1999, 2002) have written an excellent book on Modern Applied Statistics with S-PLUS that is now in its fourth edition.
+Venables and Ripley (2002) have written an excellent book on Modern Applied Statistics with S-PLUS that is now in its fourth edition.
 The latest edition is particularly useful to R users because the main text explains differences between S-Plus and R where relevant.
-A companion volume called S Programming appeared in 2000 and applies to both S-Plus and R. These authors have also made available in their website an extensive collection of complements to their books, follow the links at MASS 4.
+A companion volume called S Programming appeared in 2000 and applies to both S-Plus and R (Venables and Ripley 2000).
+These authors have also made available in their website an extensive collection of complements to their books, follow the links at MASS 4.